 Every right naturally comes with obligations attached.
-As a news network and platform for the licensing, sales and distribution of content, our success depends on two main factors: firstly, the requirement to offer customer satisfaction and a sustainable network model; and secondly, the obligation to honour both authors’ rights and journalism ethics and standards.
+As a news network and platform for the licensing, sales and distribution of content, our success depends on two main factors: firstly, the requirement to offer customer satisfaction and a sustainable network model; and secondly, the obligation to honour both authors’ rights and edition ethics and standards.

 As regards authors’ rights, one of our basic principles is to supply exclusive contents and ideas which belong to you, are possessed by you and which you are legally authorised to represent.
 See below an extract from our contract on this specific point.